Samuel Hope Morley, 1st Baron Hollenden

 Samuel Hope Morley, 1st Baron Hollenden DL JP (3 July 1845 – 18 February 1929), was a British businessman.

 Early life

 Morley was the son of Samuel Morley and Rebekah Maria Hope, daughter of Samuel Hope of Liverpool.
 The Liberal politician Arnold Morley was his younger brother.
 He completed a master's degree at Trinity College, Cambridge in 1872.

-His maternal grandfather was Samuel Hope of Liverpool and his paternal grandparents were Sarah (née Poulton) Morley and John Morley, a hosiery manufacturer.
+His maternal grandfather Samuel Hope was the son of merchant William Hope, (namesake) of Hope Street, Liverpool.
+His paternal grandparents were Sarah (née Poulton) and John Morley, a hosiery manufacturer.

 Career

-He was a partner in the firm of I. and R. Morley, Wood street; and served as Governor of the Bank of England from 1893 to 1895.
-He lived in Grosvenor Square.On 9 February 1912, he was raised to the peerage as Baron Hollenden, of Leigh in the County of Kent.
+He was a partner in the firm of I. and R. Morley, Wood Street; and served as Governor of the Bank of England from 1893 to 1895.
+He lived in Grosvenor Square.
+On 9 February 1912, he was raised to the peerage as Baron Hollenden, of Leigh in the County of Kent.

 He held the office of Justice of the Peace and Deputy Lieutenant of Kent and, later Justice of the Peace for the County of London.